Create Random Dungeons with Snippets

 How can I add new rows?

-You may use any other Region Id.
-To add or change Region Ids go into Templates/Plugin Manager.
+You can use any other Region ID.
+To add or change Region IDs go into Templates/Plugin Manager.

-As you can see in the screenshot above, you may add gameplay-related objects.
-By default, this plugin offers you 3 reserved Ids:
+As you can see in the screenshot above, you can add gameplay-related objects.
+By default, this plugin offers you 3 reserved IDs:

 • 20: loot chests